paulconnor/siteminder/README.md

 helm install rapidsso sm_helm_charts/siteminder -n ${SM_NAMESPACE}

-....Wait for the Pods and Services to complete startup
+....Wait for the Pods and Services to complete startup.
+This could take several minutes after all pods are running as the Siteminder pods have dependencies in their initialisation sequence

 kubectl get pods,svc -n ${SM_NAMESPACE}